-State Bill Procedural Posture General Overview Indemnification Application to Insureds Duration of Application effect for the duration of the contract term).
-Allows insurers to apply to DFS for reimbursement for claims paid and provides guidance to DFS for how to make such reimbursements.
-Ohio HB 589 Introduced (Mar.
+State Bill Procedural Posture General Overview Indemnification Application to Insureds Duration of Application Ohio HB 589 Referred to the Committee on Insurance (May 5, 2020); introduced (Mar.
 24, 2020) Requires every policy of insurance insuring against loss or damage to property, which includes the loss of use, loss of occupancy, and business interruption to be construed to include among the covered perils under that policy, coverage for business interruption due to global virus transmission or pandemic during the Ohio state of emergency.
 Allows insurers to apply to the Department of Insurance for reimbursement for claims paid and provides guidance to the Department of Insurance for how to make such reimbursements.
 Provides that the coverage will indemnify the insured, subject to the limits under the policy, for any loss of business or business interruption for the duration of the Ohio state of emergency.
 Applies only to businesses that employ 100 or fewer eligible employees (i.e., full-time employees who work a normal work-week of 25+ hours).
 Applies only to businesses that were covered by a policy of insurance that was in force on the effective date of the legislation.
-Pennsylvania HB 2386 Recommitted to the Committee on Finance (Apr.
-28, 2020) Establishes the COVID-19 Disaster Emergency Business Interruption Grant Program within the Department of Community and Economic Development to provide funding for the continuing operation of businesses during and after the COVID-19 disaster emergency.
+Pennsylvania SB 1127 Referred to Senate Banking and Insurance (Apr.
+30, 2020) Establishes the following: If a person positively identified as having been infected with COVID-19 has been present in, or if COVID-19 has otherwise been detected in a building, an office, a retail space, a structure, a plant, a facility, a commercial establishment or other area of business activity, this area of business activity shall be deemed to have experienced the actual, and not merely suspected, presence of a "communicable disease."
+If a person positively identified as having been infected with COVID-19 has been present in, or if the presence of COVID-19 has otherwise been detected in a building, an office, a Applies to each and every property, all-risk, business interruption, contingent business interruption, time element and contingent time element insurance claim where the property giving rise to the claimed loss is located within Pennsylvania and the losses claimed to be insured arise out of, or relate to, the COVID-19 pandemic.
+Applies to insurance companies that provide Applies retroactively to policies in force on or before March 6, 2020.